This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not share personal items.
 Use your own towel, soap, clothes, and other personal items.

-- Wash laundry properly.
-Place an infected person's laundry in a plastic bag.
+- Wash laundry correctly.
+Keep an infected person's laundry in a plastic bag until it is washed.
 Wash with detergent and hot water.
 Dry the items on the hot setting.

 Write down your questions so you remember to ask them during your visits.